zedlopez/ifm/Examples/Panache.md

 Carry out Christian telling a skeptical Roxane about something:
 	now Roxane is confused;
 	say "Christian turns to [the noun].
-'I must tell you about [the topic understood],' he says, and comes to a halt, looking at you for further direction.line-so-blank	Perhaps you'd better give him exact lines to say.
+'I must tell you about [the topic understood],' he says, and comes to a halt, looking at you for further direction.

+	Perhaps you'd better give him exact lines to say.
 Surely he can't mess up an instruction like 'say hello to Roxane.'" instead.

 Carry out Christian asking a skeptical Roxane about something:
 	now Roxane is confused;